-While you are sweeping your front steps, your neighbor starts to walk down the street.
-You eagerly say hi when she passes your property because you are a friendly person.
-Your neighbor, in return, basically ignores you and just keeps walking on.
+While you are sweeping your front steps, your neighbor walks down the street.
+You eagerly say "hi" when she passes, because you are a friendly person.
+She, in return, basically ignores you and just keeps walking on.
 You are positive she saw you.
-There are many reasons why your neighbors don't say hello.
+Why would she do that?

-Why Your Neighbors Don't Say Hi
+Reasons Why Your Neighbors Don't Say "Hi"

 - Do not attempt to greet them again unless they do so first.
 As friendly as you are, they are just not inclined to engage, and they might never be.

 - Do not gossip about it.
 It is normal to talk to family members or friends on the phone about the slight, but it is best not to tell other neighbors about it.
 That is the point where your life becomes negatively intertwined with someone else's and it can become a real issue or tit-for-tat, all for something minor.
 Also, leave social media out of it if any of your connections know your unfriendly neighbor.

 - Focus on the good relationships and interactions you share with other neighbors.
 We usually cannot choose our neighbors, and many of us simply don't like the people in the house next door.
 Be thankful for your good neighbors.
 They surely are thankful for you too.

 Rude Neighbor Comedy

 Questions & Answers

 Question: If a neighbor says "Hi" to me, I will respond, but honestly, I want to be left alone.
 My home is my castle.
 I want to come home and unwind not talk to some stranger about their day.
 Why is this considered rude?